Have you been diagnosed with a meniscal tear?

 - Teenagers knee pain: when children are going through a growth spurt it is really important that if they are experiencing knee pain they are assessed by a Physio.
 We will be able to determine if they should scale back their training to ensure they look after their knees at this age!
 If your child plays a high impact sport such as basketball, tennis, rugby we highly recommend they come in for a preventative biomechanical assessement and learn exercises to prevent teenage knee pain developing!

-As part of the solution to treating your knee pain we may do a 3D biomechanical assessment to be sure you can see where the problem is coming from: our goal is to stop it returning.
+As part of the solution to treating your knee pain we may do a posture assessment to be sure you can see where the problem is coming from: our goal is to stop it returning.